-There are huge forces at work in the global economy today – from a shift in global economic power and climate change to urbanisation, demographic shifts, and more.
+There are huge forces at work in the global economy today spurred by shifts in global economic power, economic change, urbanisation, demographic changes, technological advances, and more.

 Seeing the future clearly and developing a proactive, strategic response – rather than simply reacting to events – will set apart the winners from the losers in a fast-evolving market.

 In our Future of Financial Services Series, we look at these changes, and offer some suggestions on how to prepare for the opportunities and threats ahead.

 Subscribe to Future of Financial Services 2020

 If the shake-up in other commercial sectors teaches us anything, it is that no business is immune from today’s rapid and relentless shifts in technology and customer expectations.
 For life insurance, this is no exception.
 Faced with a rapidly evolving and potentially disruptive set of market dynamics; including technological advances, foreign entrants, media scrutiny, and diminishing customer trust; the industry must now have absolute clarity around its purpose, intent, and capability.
 In this context, the most competitive life insurers going forward will focus on a ‘way to play’ in the market, will identify a differentiated proposition aligned to the customer, and will look to optimise their competencies – and concentrate on their core.